cheind/pytorch-blender/Readme.md

 ```

 ## Runtimes
-The following tables show the mean runtimes per batch (8) and per image for a simple Cube scene.
+The following tables show the mean runtimes per batch (8) and per image for a simple Cube scene (640x480xRGBA).
 See [benchmark.py](./benchmark.py) for details.
 The timings include rendering, transfer, decoding and batch collating.

-*640x480xRGBA*
 | Blender Instances  | Runtime sec/batch | Runtime sec/image
 |:-:|:-:|:-:|
 | 1  | 0.236 | 0.030|